lynxlab/ada2/README.md

   the directory docs contains also the help for the user.
 You can change the help by editing each single file.

 ### Public course ###
-You can set **one public course for provider 0** (in case MULTIPROVIDER is set to true, otherwise each provider has his own public course defined in clientX.inc.php by the value of the constant ).
+You can set **one public course for provider 0** (in case MULTIPROVIDER is set to true, otherwise each provider has his own public course defined in clientX.inc.php by the value of the constant PUBLIC_COURSE_ID_FOR_NEWS).
 **The default public id course of provider 0 is definied in config/config_install.inc.php by the value of the constant PUBLIC_COURSE_ID_FOR_NEWS**

 SYSTEM SETUP